stacks-network/docs/src/pages/stacks-wallet/usage.md

    ![](/images/gas-up-cb.gif)

 Review your Stacks Wallet settings to see the increase in your balance.
 Your BTC balance only appears in this area.
+The Bitcoin fuel address is tied to your Stacks wallet private key.
+No one else including Blockstack can access the Bitcoin.

+To withdraw Bitcoin from the fuel address.
+Click on the `Withdraw BTC` button in the **Settings** dialog.
+Note that you can only withdraw the entire balance in one transaction.

 ## Send stacks